 “Trouble,” the song sandwiched between “Obsession” and “Jekyll,” is a standout on the album.
 EXO draws from the energy of Imagine Dragons and mixes that with some reggae influences.
 After the rap heavy title track, EXO’s vocal line bursts into forefront.
 It all culminates with an impressive high note from Chen, arguably the best moment on the entire album.

 The album’s sequencing is particularly interesting.
 Most of the more intense tracks are pushed to the front of the tracklist while the lighter and funkier songs are stuffed towards the back.
 This decision pays off because it immediately positions EXO as one of the more mature groups that K-Pop has to offer.
 Of the lighter tracks, however, there are some excellent moments.
 “Baby You Are” is an enjoyable folk-pop number while “Non Stop” is a soulful funk moment that shows off the group’s versatility.
-Obsession is very solid offering from one of the most iconic boy groups in K-Pop; the album expertly shows off their growth as artists and teases how much the future has in store for them.
+Obsession is a very solid offering from one of the most iconic boy groups in K-Pop; the album expertly shows off their growth as artists and teases how much the future has in store for them.

 Key Tracks: “Trouble”; “Obsession”; “Non Stop”